yum group list

 Loaded plugins: fastestmirror There is no installed groups file.
 Maybe run: yum groups mark convert (see man yum) Loading mirror speeds from cached hostfile Available Environment Groups: Minimal Install Compute Node Infrastructure Server File and Print Server Basic Web Server Virtualization Host Server with GUI GNOME Desktop KDE Plasma Workspaces Development and Creative Workstation Available Groups: Compatibility Libraries Console Internet Tools Development Tools Graphical Administration Tools Legacy UNIX Compatibility Scientific Support Security Tools Smart Card Support System Administration Tools System Management Done

-Step 1: Install Gnome GUI by issuing the following command.
+Step 1: Install Gnome GUI using the YUM command.

 # yum groupinstall "Server with GUI"